Stough

 What safety measures are being taken?

 Capitol Police will be on-site throughout the entire event to ensure a safe and enjoyable time.
-All visitors have to go through a security check.
-Visitors and bags (they must be clear) will be wanded and subject to inspection, and photo IDs are required for all alcohol purchases.
+To ensure a safe and enjoyable experience, all attendees will go through security screening, including bag checks and wanding.
+Photo IDs are required for alcohol purchases.
+MDAH may limit entry if the festival reaches capacity.

 Is Accessible Parking available?
 Shuttle service?